anoma/anoma-blog/anthony/arithmetizing-computable-programs.md

 x @ y = encodeBTree (app (decodeBTree x) (decodeBTree y))
 ```

 We can also go a bit further.
-We can completely factor out `BTree` to get a purely arithmetical function.
+We can completely factor out `BTree` to get a purely arithmetical function, essentially fusing `app`, `encodeBTree` and `decodeBTree` into a single function.

 ```haskell
 pi1 = fst . decodePair